 Guided lodge hunts in Areas 78 + 81.
 3 days of hunting on BLM lands.

 Whether hunting with a bow or a rifle, the first bull you hit is the only bull you get to shoot at.
 If you wound a bull, that is the end of your hunt.

 The camp is a 3 1/2 hour ride into the Washakie Wilderness to the Cabin Creek drainage.
 You will stay in wall tents supplied with a wood stove, cots, sleeping pads, a table and a lantern.
 There is also a cook tent where meals are prepared, a dining tent for eating and socializing, a tack tent near corrals for storage of saddles and pack equipment, and wall tents for the crew.
 The camp will not have more than 6 hunters at one time.

 We will leave from the Elk Fork Trailhead in the Shoshone National Forest.
-Upon arrival, you will be fitted to a saddle on a horse or mule appropriate for your ability and given a sack lunch and a water bottle for the ride into camp.
+Upon arrival, you will be fitted to a saddle on a horse or mule and given a sack lunch and a water bottle for the ride into camp.
 We will pack all the gear, food and personal items needed on the pack horses and mules.
 When we get to camp, the afternoon is set aside for you to get unpacked and settled in your tent and get acquainted with the camp surroundings.